phonkee/grpc-pool/README.md

 but rather it shares single connection for multiple concurrent calls.
 This is useful when you don't want to overload your servers with too many gRPC method calls on single connection.

+# algorithm

+So how does it work?
+It's pretty simple.
+It uses reflect.Select to select from multiple channels.
+Two channels represent context and acquire timeout, and rest of channels represent connections.
+There are 3 cases for select:

+* context is done - return context Error
+* acquire timeout is done - retry again
+* connection is ready - return connection

+Whole pool is based on this idea.
+There are some additional features but basically this is how the core works.

 # features

 gRPC pool supports following features: